A Case Report for Adolescent Bracing

 According to Dr. Weiss, the author of the Case Report cited below, when compared with symmetric braces, the asymmetric Chêneau brace has the “very best in-brace corrections.”
 Dr. Weiss argues “Bracing according to cutting-edge developments are able to lead to relevant and lasting improvements of Cobb angle as well as trunk deformity in the long-term.”

 In 2005 an 11 year old girl with adolescent idiopathic scoliosis was fitted and treated with a Chêneau light brace.
 Her single thoracic curvature was 38°, which if left untreated, was considered at a high risk of progression.

 After two years of brace treatment her thoracic curvature had reduced to 19°.
 At this point in time she was prescribed the Gensingen brace, in lieu of the initial Gensingen light brace.
 With no anticipated growth remaining she was weaned off the brace at 15 years old.
 Her Thoracic curvature was then 14°.

-In reviewing her case at 21 years of age, there was no adverse change, except her curvature had stabilized at 19°, the same as it was in 2007, a 50% reduction since treatment began in 2005.
+In reviewing her case at 21 years of age, there was no adverse change, except her curvature had stabilized at 19° – a 50% reduction since brace treatment commenced in 2005.

 “The patient has full functionality and is highly satisfied with the end result.”